Young-ook/terraform-aws-fis/examples/blueprint/README.md

 terraform init
 terraform apply
 ```
-Also you can use the `-var-file` option for customized paramters when you run the terraform plan/apply command.
+Also you can use the *-var-file* option for customized paramters when you run the terraform plan/apply command.
 ```
 terraform plan -var-file fixture.tc1.tfvars terraform apply -var-file fixture.tc1.tfvars
 ```

 ### Update kubeconfig
 We need to get kubernetes config file for access the cluster that we've made using terraform.
 After terraform apply, you will see the bash command on the outputs.
 The terraform output should look similar to the one below.
 To update kubeconfig, simply, copy the bash command from the terraform output and run it on your workspace.
-Then export the downloaded file to *KUBECONFIG* environment variable.
+Then export the downloaded file to **KUBECONFIG** environment variable.
 For more details, please refer to the [user guide](https://github.com/Young-ook/terraform-aws-eks#generate-kubernetes-config).
 ```
-kubeconfig = "bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r ap-northeast-2 -n fis-blueprint -k kubeconfig"
+bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r ap-northeast-2 -n fis-blueprint -k kubeconfig export KUBECONFIG=kubeconfig
 ```

 ## Applications